|All schools closed 12/9 due to unsafe road conditions. School Board meeting rescheduled for 12/16.|

 All schools within the Greater Albany Public School District participate in these communities.
 During the school year the District has shortened school days — Early Release Wednesdays — so teachers can work together in PLCs.

 Early Release Days.
-Our District has 35 early release days scheduled for 2012-13.
-On these days students will be released from school 60 minutes early and may participate in activities sponsored by District Community Partners.
-For a listing of Early Release activities, click here.
+The District has 35 early release days scheduled for 2013-2014.
+On these days students will be released from school 60 minutes early and may participate in activities sponsored by the our Community Partners.

 Letter to Parents.
 Superintendent Delapoer has written a letter to parents explaining why PLCs are important to your child.